suren-atoyan/react-pwa/README.md

 ## Synopsis

 This project (a GitHub template) is an opinionated setup for modern web applications.
-It's a combination of essential (and minimal) libraries/components/utils/etc., which developers usually need during the process of making React application.
+It's a combination of essential (and minimal) libraries/components/utils/etc., which developers usually need during the process of making modern React applications.

 ## Motivation

-Almost all projects need to have a router, a UI-framework, store integration, theming, error handling, base file/folder structure, a builder, some developer tools (eslint, prettier, etc) and many more.
-In this starter kit we tried to put together the best options available from the above mentioned fields.
-Out of the box it provides a modern production ready setup created by developers for developers 💚
+Almost all projects need to have a router, a UI framework, store integration, theming, error handling, base file/folder structure, a builder, some developer tools (eslint, prettier, etc), and many more.
+In this starter kit, we tried to put together the best options available from the above-mentioned fields.
+Out of the box, it provides a modern production-ready setup created by developers for developers 💚

 ## Features